The importance of accurate pulmonary function testing for cardiopulmonary disease

 This is validated by new research whereby a rapid decline in lung function (measured by spirometry) was associated with a higher incidence of heart failure and other cardiovascular disease outcomes.

-- The rapid decline in lung function measured by forced vital capacity (FVC) was associated with an elevated risk of heart failure throughout approximately 17 years of follow-up in the study.
+- In the study, a rapid decline in lung function measured by forced vital capacity (FVC) was associated with an elevated risk of heart failure throughout approximately 17 years of follow-up.

 - They found that neither sex nor race affected these associations.